Kingsbarn Dividend Opportunity ETF (DVDN)

 HOW DOES THIS DIFFERENCE BENEFIT INVESTORS?

-DVDN’s portfolio managers model and monitor approximately 75 companies across five subsectors providing a differentiated investment universe to take advantage of attractive companyspecific investment opportunities.
+DVDN portfolio managers model and monitor approximately 100 companies across a diversified group of residential mortgage, commercial mortgage, and private credit subsectors which provide a differentiated investment universe to take advantage of company-specific investment opportunities.

 WHAT ROLE MIGHT DVDN PLAY IN YOUR PORTFOLIO?

-Absent systemic events (FY08 Global Financial Crisis; 1Q20 COVID19), Mortgage REITs and Business Development Companies generally have low market correlations and have, in aggregate, consistently provided investors dividend distributions in the range of 8% – 10%.2 Given this, DVDN may serve as an attractive fund for fixed income portfolio allocations.
+Absent systemic events (FY08 Global Financial Crisis; 1Q20 COVID19) that can materially disrupt dividend distributions, Mortgage REITs and Business Development Companies generally pay relatively stable dividend distributions.
+The DVDN 30-Day SEC Yield for September 2024 was 11.46% which decreased from 11.83% for August 2024.
+DVDN may serve as an attractive fund for fixed income portfolio allocations.

 The DVDN Investment Process